mozilla/www.ccadb.org/cas/fields.md

 </tr>
 <tr valign="top">
 <td>Alternate CRL</td>
 <td> Only fill in this field when this certificate does not contain a CRL URL.
-Note that the BRs now require intermediate certificates to contain CRL URLs.
+Note that the BRs require intermediate certificates to contain CRL URLs.
  </td>
 </tr>
 </table>